mpanighetti/dnd5e-classes/warlock/endless-hunger-patron.md

 - You regain hit points equal to the copied creature's Constitution score.
 Any hit points gained in this manner above your hit point maximum are instead gained as temporary hit points.
 - You regain one expended Pact Magic spell slot.

-Using your Consume trait satisfies all your food and drink requirements for the rest of the day.
+Using your Consume feature satisfies all your food and drink requirements for the rest of the day.

 #### Copy Traits